Transcreation: The “Icon-Maker” of Global Marketing Campaigns

 What caused it:

-• A lack of transcreation when translating was not nearly enough
+• A lack of transcreation services when expanding into a new global market

 • Failure to apply localization to the marketing campaign